-Join us on November 22nd to give 1000 students an adventure they will never forget.
+Join us to give 1000 students an adventure they will never forget.

 Why exhibit at Arizona STEM Adventure?

 We need you to help us grow the next generation of innovators and adventurers in STEM!
 As an exhibitor, you can give students an intriguing glimpse into the professional world of STEM professions.
-Teachers and students alike will return to their classrooms inspired to learn more about the wonders of math and science.
+Teachers and students alike will end the week inspired to learn more about the wonders of math and science.
 When you interact with our future STEM leaders, you are truly making a difference and an investment in our community.

-How to participate as an exhibitor at Arizona STEM Adventure
+How to participate as an exhibitor at 2020’s virtual Arizona STEM Adventure

 Thank you to our 2018 Exhibitors!